 No one goes into a marriage expecting to get a divorce.
 Vows are sacred, and people get married with the intention of it lasting “forever.”
 However, sometimes things just don’t work out.
-Sometimes people just grow apart, or other issues arise which force the couple to split.
+Sometimes people just grow apart, or other issues arise that force the couple to split.
 It is an emotional period and it can also drastically change a person’s way of life.
-In many divorce cases, one spouse makes grossly less than their partner and need financial assistance upon divorce divorce.
+In many divorce cases, one spouse makes grossly less than their partner and needs financial assistance upon divorce.
 This is known as spousal support (or alimony).
 The textbook definition of spousal support is:

 “…legal obligation on a person to provide financial support to their spouse before or after marital separation or divorce.”